 OFFICIAL PRESS RELEASE

-Inclusion Ireland welcomes historical enactment of the Assisted Decision-Making (Capacity) Bill 2013
+Inclusion Ireland welcomes historical passing of the Assisted Decision-Making (Capacity) Bill 2013

-Assisted Decision-Making (Capacity) Act 2015 repeals the Lunacy Act 1871 and Marriage of Lunatics Act 1811
+Repeal of the Lunacy Act 1871 and Marriage of Lunatics Act 1811 has now been achieved

-Inclusion Ireland has welcomed the historical enactment of the Assisted Decision-Making (Capacity) Bill 2013 by President Michael D Higgins at Áras an Uachtaráin today.
+Inclusion Ireland has welcomed the historical passing of the Assisted Decision-Making (Capacity) Bill 2013 in Dáil Éireann today.

-The new Act also removes a significant barrier to ratification of the UN Convention on the Rights of Persons with Disabilities (UNCRPD).
+The passing of this Bill removes a significant barrier to ratification of the UN Convention on the Rights of Persons with Disabilities (UNCRPD).

-However, Inclusion Ireland has concerns over the six-month timeframe to commence all aspects of the new Act.
+However, Inclusion Ireland has concerns over the six-month timeframe to commence all aspects of the legislation.
 This means that there will be a delay for persons with intellectual disabilities availing of the supports that they need to articulate their decision-making.

 Inclusion Ireland Training & Development Officer Sarah Lennon said:

-“The enactment of the Assisted Decision-Making (Capacity) Bill 2013 is a historic day for persons with disabilities across Ireland.
+“The passing of the Capacity legislation is a truly significant day for persons with disabilities across Ireland.
 It will bring about the repealing of the Lunacy Act, Marriage of Lunatics Act and will start the discharge of thousands of people from the archaic Wards of Court system.

 “The Victorian-era Lunacy Regulation (Ireland) Act 1871 refers to persons with intellectual disabilities as ‘idiot’, ‘lunatic’ and of ‘unsound mind’.
 Ireland has finally replaced this outdated law with modern human rights-compliant mental capacity legislation.